Abdelrhmantarekabdelmawla/Abdelrhmantarekabdelmawla/README.md

   - Implemented using **YOLOP, Ultra-Fast Lane Detection (UFLD)** in the CARLA simulator.

 - **ScoutAI** ⚽
-  AI-powered platform that helps football talents get recognized by scouts and clubs using YOLOv9 for player detection and analysis.
+  AI-powered platform that helps football talents get recognized by scouts.

 ---